Thanks for visiting the Butler School of Music's web page for non-Music majors. A "Questions & Answers" section is listed at the end.

 RETURNING STUDENTS FOR PIA 201

-For students wanting to take PIA 201 again: Students who were registered for PIA 201 for the Fall 2013 semester are not required to audition again for approval for PIA 201 for Spring 2014.
+For students wanting to take PIA 201 again: Students who were registered for PIA 201 for the Fall 2013 or Spring 2014 semester are not required to audition again for approval for PIA 201 for Fall 2014.
 They should send a request to Prof. Sophia Gilmson

 via e-mail email@example.com

-to take PIA 201 again for Spring 2014.
-An email approval from Prof. Gilmson, CC'd to firstname.lastname@example.org, is sufficient, but absolutely no later than Noon on Monday, Jan.
-13, 2014; the restriction will be lifted on the second class day, Jan.
-14, 2014.
-However, students who have the restriction lifted on the course must register for PIA 201 by 4pm of the third class day
+to take PIA 201 again for Fall 2014.
+An email approval from Prof. Gilmson, CC'd to firstname.lastname@example.org, is sufficient, but absolutely no later than Wednesday, May 8, 2014 (last day of PIA 201/251 juries for the spring); the restriction will be lifted on the first class day, Wednesday, Aug.
+27. However, students who have the restriction lifted on the course must register for PIA 201 by 4pm of the fourth class day

-Students who have taken PIA 201 prior to Spring 2014 but not for Fall 2013 must audition again.
+Students who have taken PIA 201 prior to Fall 2014 but not during the 2013-2014 academic year must audition again.
 More information about the audition is listed below.

-All registered students for PIA 201 for Spring 2014 will be notified of who their instructor is on the fourth class day, but only if they have registered for the course.
+All registered students for PIA 201 for Fall 2014 will be notified of who their instructor is on the fifth class day, but only if they have registered for the course.

 STUDENTS WHO HAVE NOT TAKEN PIA 201